twitter/opensource-website/content/status.md

 title: Project Status
 ---

-Open source projects come in all shapes and sizes, and Twitter's projects no exception.
+Open source projects come in all shapes and sizes, and Twitter's projects are no exception.
 Sometimes we publish projects that are highly experimental or are in very early stages of development.
 Other times we publish some of the core infrastructure that is used to serve hundreds of millions of tweets every day.